bespinian/blog/content/posts/gitops/index.md

 ![A screenshot of a list of images in Docker Hub](./argocd-dockerhub.png)

-So let's consider how we upgrade our `prd` environment to version `2.0.0` using Gitops.
+So let's consider how we upgrade our `prd` environment to version `2.0.0` using GitOps.
 In order to achieve this, we simply edit our declarative representation, which in this case is our Kustomization.
 Let's assume we come up with the following new version.

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1